 Self publishing can seem like a great way to gain traction for a new novel, manuscript, ebook, or magazine.
 And it can be!
 Self publishing has become extremely popular in the last 10 years, responsible for 1.68 million print and ebooks in 2018 alone.

-Many individual authors have become highly successful by publishing their own work, such as E.L.
+Many self publishing authors have become highly successful by publishing their work, such as E.L.
 James’ well-known series, Fifty Shades of Grey.
-However, the self-publishing process is not as simple as it may seem to be.
+However, the self publishing process is not as simple as it may seem to be.